-- ▶ The print setting screen will appear.

-- Set the date or file number imprinting to on or off.

-- Set the printing effects.

-- Sets the quantity to be printed.

-- Sets the trimming area.

-- Sets the paper size, type, and layout.

-- Returns to the screen in step 1.

-- Starts the printing.
+- The print setting screen will appear. - Set the date imprinting to on or off.
+Set the printing effects.
+01 copies Sets the quantity to be printed.
+Sets the trimming area.
+Sets the Paper Size, Type, and Page 内 9x13cm Paner Setting Lavout.
+Cancel Returns to the screen in step 1.
+Borderless Starts the printing.

-The paper size, type, and layout you have set will be displayed.
+The Paper Size, Type, and Page Layout you have set will be displayed.

-Depending on the type of printer, the date and file number imprinting, trimming, and other settings might not be available.
+Depending on your printer, certain settings like the date imprinting and trimming might not be available.